Ernie Johnson Jr.: Personal life

 Johnson and his wife, Cheryl, a licensed professional counselor, live in Braselton, Georgia.
-They have two biological children and four adopted children.
+They have two biological children and three adopted children.
+A fourth adopted son, Michael, died in 2021, aged 33, from Duchenne muscular dystrophy.

 Raised Catholic, Johnson now identifies as Protestant and works on a regular basis with the Fellowship of Christian Athletes (FCA), Athletes in Action (AIA), and Samaritan's Feet.

 Johnson is a devoted Atlanta Braves fan.
 Though he was born in Milwaukee, his family moved to the Atlanta area when he was eight, and he considers it his hometown.
 He attended high school at the Marist School in Brookhaven, Georgia.

-On the November 10, 2016, edition of Inside the NBA, Johnson and co-hosts were discussing the 2016 U.S. presidential election and Donald Trump's upset over Hillary Clinton.
-While giving his remarks, Johnson talked about the build-up to Election Day, and how he would lean on his Christian faith and pray for the transition of power and for the division in the country.
-He also revealed that he wrote in his vote for Ohio governor John Kasich, who was one of the 17 Republican candidates and the last to suspend his campaign.

 In April 2017, he released his memoir, Unscripted: The Unpredictable Moments That Make Life Extraordinary.

 Health

 In 2003, Johnson was diagnosed with non-Hodgkin's lymphoma, but continued his work through June 2006, when he began treatment.
 Due to his cancer, he missed TNT's coverage of the British Open and PGA Championship, the last two major golf tournaments of 2006.
 Johnson returned to Inside the NBA on October 31, 2006, while continuing chemotherapy.

 On October 1, 2018, Johnson announced that he would miss the 2018 MLB postseason on TBS after being diagnosed with blood clots in both of his legs, which affects his ability to travel by air.